ivansible/devel/roles/dev-vagrant/README.md

     vagrant_plugin_list: []

-If the target host belongs to the `workspace` group, a number of vagrant plugins will be installed locally for target user.
+If this list is not empty, a number of vagrant plugins will be installed locally for target user (or reinstalled if vagrnant was upgraded).

     vagrant_allow_reinstall: no

 Allows to refresh already downloaded redistributables.

+    vagrant_cloud_token: ""

+If this setting is defined and non-empty, target user will be authenticated with vagrant cloud.

 ## Tags

-- `dev_vagrant`
+- `dev_vagrant` -- install vagrant package
-- `dev_vagplugins`
+- `dev_vagplugins` -- install vagrant plugins
+- `dev_vaglogin` -- authenticate with vagrant cloud

 ## Dependencies